KristijanManovski/Portfolio/README.md

 Started: 2019
 Graduated: 2022

-## Certificate
+## Certificates
-You can see my certificate as [a PDF from my Google Drive](https://drive.google.com/file/d/1qiihwgKm7jfKbos8qDT1Iw-Eq8ZBxFBZ/view).
+You can see my certificate from SEDC Academy for Software Testing as [a PDF from my Google Drive](https://drive.google.com/file/d/1qiihwgKm7jfKbos8qDT1Iw-Eq8ZBxFBZ/view).
+You can see my certificate from Udemy for Software Testing as [a PDF from my Google Drive](https://drive.google.com/file/d/1YCAoKwOnpPqEccIDndVx9PpUuPGXYvr1/view).

 ## Work Experience